jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 What information do you notice?

 In this example we can see there are 1728 records in total in this layer.
-These records have the following information:
+The attribute table has columns containing the following information:

 * gid (Geographic identification)
 * reportdate